strapi/documentation/docusaurus/docs/user-docs/content-type-builder/creating-new-content-type.md

 To create a new component:

-1. In the Components category of the Content-type Builder sub navigation, click on **Create a new component**.
+1. In the Components category of the Content-type Builder sub navigation, click on **Create new component**.
 2. In the component creation window, configure the base settings of the new component:
    - Write the name of the component in the *Display name* textbox.
    - Select an available category, or enter in the textbox a new category name to create one.